Connections II Contract Scope

 Access to multiple types of task orders

-- Time-and-materials task orders are acceptable.
+- Time-and-materials task orders are allowed.

 - In accordance with FAR 37.6, Connections II allows performance-based contracting techniques for task orders to the maximum extent practicable.